addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 **Notable item**

-When creating an Application Load-balancer, you must specify at least two Subnets, from different Availability Zones.
+When creating an Application Load-balancer (ALB), you must specify at least two Subnets, from different Availability Zones.
 In order to achieve this, a couple of CloudFormation built-in functions will be used in the Template

-Note: The Network Load-balancer does not have this requirement.
+Note: The Network Load-balancer (NLB) does not have this requirement.

 .. code-block::